 REQ5: Data identification, linking and citation

 Most communities require that open access data is provided with information on how to uniquely identify and cite the data used for further research.
-In particular, Data Owners should be able to generate persistent citable links to data.
+In particular, data owners should be able to generate persistent citable links to data.
 For many use cases it would suffice to use DOI identifiers, however some may require more complex solutions (e.g. LifeWatch plans to develop a more enhanced Life Science Identifier).

 Furthermore, in some cases, data is not available in data repositories, but can be generated on demand by certain services (e.g. HBP).
-In such case a link should convey information how to generate the data, and only where it is located.
+In such case a link should convey information about how to generate the data, and only where it is located.